Symmetric group characters as symmetric functions

 \begin{remark} Multiset partitions of a multiset are isomorphic to objects called vector partitions which have previously been used to index symmetric functions in multiple sets of variables \cite{Comtet, MacMahon, Rosas}.
 Since multiset partitions are more amenable to tableaux we have used this alternate combinatorial description. \end{remark}

-\begin{subsection}{The ring of symmetric functions.} For some modern references on this subject see for example \cite{Mac, Sagan, Stanley, Lascoux}.
+\begin{subsection}{The ring of symmetric functions.} For complete details on this topic we refer the reader to \cite{Mac, Sagan, Stanley, Lascoux}.
 The ring of symmetric functions will be denoted $Sym = \QQ[p_1, p_2, p_3, \ldots]$.
 The $p_k$ are power sum generators and they will be thought of as functions which can be evaluated at values when appropriate by making the substitution $p_k \rightarrow x_1^k + x_2^k + \ldots + x_n^k$ but they are used algebraically in this ring without reference to their variables.